azaynzxz/after-effects-expression-panel/README.md

 Feel free to submit issues, feature requests, or pull requests to improve this script.

+## Support

+For support, questions, or feature requests, please open an issue on GitHub.

+## Acknowledgments

+- **Puppet to Null functionality** inspired by [marpinen/AE-scripts](https://github.com/marpinen/AE-scripts) - A collection of useful After Effects scripts that provided inspiration for the puppet pin to null object conversion feature.

 ## License

 This project is open source and available under the MIT License.

-## Support

-For support, questions, or feature requests, please open an issue on GitHub.

 ---